EFFECTS OF CANNABINOIDS ON SKIN CANCER

-It is no longer news that cannabinoids have wide variety of health benefits.
+It is no longer news that cannabinoids have a wide variety of health benefits.
 Cannabis contains at least 113 unique types of cannabinoids.
 These cannabinoids effectively treat symptoms of cancer and side effects associated with conventional cancer treatment.

 In the study published in the journal, the effects of the three cannabinoids on human skin cells were documented.
 CBD was the most effective in combating DNA damage or unwanted DNA activities.
-More attention is focused on cannabidiol because it doesn’t have the psychoactive effect of THC.
+More attention is focused on CBD because it doesn’t have the psychoactive effect of THC.

-The researchers in this study have also agreed that phytocannabinoids, such as CBD, that have the potential to inhibit DNA activity may also be a new treatment that may help prevent uncontrolled or unwanted genetic activities on a large scale.
+The researchers in this study have also agreed that phytocannabinoids such as CBD that have the potential to inhibit DNA activity may also be a new treatment that may help prevent uncontrolled or unwanted genetic activities on a large scale.

 Additionally, a study conducted by the Tokyo Metropolitan Institute of Public Health found that cannabinoids reduce skin cancer by at least 90 percent within a period of 20 weeks.